The crop tool in Photoshop is pretty self-explanatory. The box pops up, you drag the corners around, and boom! crop the image where you want it.

 Step 3: Crop the Image

 Now you can slide the handles around all you want.
-When you make the cut, the image will be sized at the exact dimensions you selected.
+When you make the cut, you will be able to crop the image to a specific/exact size.

 When you’re happy with the positioning, press Enter or Return or click the checkmark on the right side of the Options bar.